ronakgh97/AI4J/README.md

     *   **File-Based Memory:** Persists chat history to a file.
 *   **Streaming Support:** Efficiently handles LLM responses as they are generated.
 *   **Model Parameter Configuration:** Easily set parameters like temperature, max tokens, and top-p.
+*   **Configurable GUI Settings:** The `SwingChatbot` now includes a settings dialog to dynamically adjust LLM parameters (temperature, max tokens, top-p) and select different models from a dropdown, enhancing user control and experimentation.
 *   **Prompt Templating:** Utilize `PromptTemplate` to define and format prompts with dynamic variables, enhancing flexibility and reusability.
 *   **Robust Error Handling:** Implements a more elegant and specific exception handling mechanism with custom exceptions (`LLMServiceException`, `LLMParseException`, `LLMNetworkException`) for clearer error identification and management.
 *   **Enhanced Code Readability:** Extensive inline comments have been added to explain complex logic, class purposes, and method functionalities, making the codebase easier to understand and contribute to.